-Do you think there is any potential here for a patient, I don't mean to be successful, but for them to complain that you're asking intrusive questions.
+Do you think?
+Do you think there is any potential here for a patient?
+I don't think to be successful, but for them to complain that you're asking intrusive questions.

-No, no, if there was any indication of the potential for cauda equina syndrome, and you contextualise your questions before you ask them, I don't think there will be any reason at all for anybody to hold you up on that and say that what you're doing is unreasonable or inappropriate.
+No, no, if there was any indication of the potential for cord recliner syndrome, and you contextualise your questions before you ask them, I don't think there will be any reason at all for anybody to hold you up on that and say that what you're doing is, is unreasonable or inappropriate.

 Okay.
+And I

-And I would much rather somebody say to me, I think you may have asked an inappropriate question, then you didn't ask an appropriate question.
+would much rather somebody say to me, I think you may have asked an inappropriate question, then you didn't ask an appropriate question.

 Yes.
-And I guess if you did somehow ask these questions insensitively and a patient complained to the General Counsel, it would probably be dismissed at the first stage, because you would explain why you asked the question.
-And they might say you need to improve your communication skills, but it was an important question.
+And I guess if you did, if you did somehow ask these questions in sensitively and a patient complained to the General Counsel, it would probably be dismissed at the first stage, because you would explain why you ask the question.
+And they might say you need to improve your communication skills.
+Absolutely, But absolutely, it was an important question.

 Yes.
-And don't shy away from the questions and pain, whenever I've, and I've gone through this scenario hundreds of times, never once has a patient told me to mind my own business.
+And don't shy away from the questions and pain.
+Whenever I've, and I've gone through this scenario hundreds of times, never once, as a patient told me to my own business.
 So you know, I think they understand and it's about being professional and articulate in the way that you ask the question.
-And then we move on to, you know, what do we do.
-So you've got a patient who is presented to you with all the kind of potential symptoms that we've discussed, up until now.
+And then we move on to, you know, what do we do so you've, you've got a patient who is presented to you with all the kind of potential symptoms that we've we've discussed, up until now.
 And then you're in a position where you have to start to take decisions.
-And I think, you know, as we said earlier, this is an urgent issue, but it's not the patient's not bleeding out on your table, so you don't have to rush, put them into your car, drive them off to a&e.
+And I think, you know, as we said earlier, this is a, this is an urgent issue, but it's not the patient's not bleeding out on your table, so you don't have to rush, put them into your car or drive them off to a&e.
 Take time to consider your decision.
-Think about what information you've gleaned.
-What you found out about the patient and the condition and what kind of sense it all makes to you, just step back, think about it all.
+Think about what information you've cleaned.
+What you found out about the patients and the condition and what kind of sense it all makes you just step back, think about it all.
 And organise your thoughts so that you can be clear about where you're going with all of this.
-If you are able to, it sometimes helps to talk to a colleague, you know, certainly there's nothing wrong with, if you have a colleague in your practice, discussing it with a colleague and saying, you know, this is what's going on.
+If you are able to it sometimes helps to talk to a colleague, you know, certainly there's nothing wrong with if you have a colleague in your practice with discussing it with a practice and say with a colleague and saying, you know, this is what's going on?
 Do you think I'm on the right lines here?
 Do you think this would be appropriate?
-If you don't have a colleague, you know, calling the on call fellow at the hospital.
+If you don't have a colleague, you know, coolly on spot on the on call Fellow at the hospital.
 They're never gonna hang the phone up and tell you you're being ridiculous.
-If you've got a reasonably, put together constructed argument, where you've worked through the process, and you say to them, these are my concerns.
+If you've got a reasonably put together constructed argument, where you've worked through the process, and you say to them, these are my concerns.

-I wonder how many people watching would have ever heard before that this was an option to ask to speak to the spinal fellow.
+I wonder how many people watching would think would have ever heard before that this was an option to ask to speak to the spinal fellow.
 It wouldn't have occurred to me.
 I didn't even know such a thing existed in hospital.
-I thought you were the spinal fellow.
+Yeah, I thought you were the spinal fellow.